Alexander County License Hearing Guide

 How to Prepare

-Preparing for your ALR hearing is crucial.
-A successful defense can save your driving privileges.
+Preparing for an ALR hearing is crucial.
+You should:

 Possible Outcomes

-- Suspension Upheld: The hearing officer finds that the DMV had sufficient grounds to suspend your license, and the suspension remains in effect.
+- Suspension Upheld: The hearing officer agrees with the DMV and upholds the license suspension.

 Hardship/Restricted License in North Carolina